tessercat/daoistic-book/daodejing/47/english.md

 Don’t step out the door
 to understand the world.

-Don’t look out the window
-to understand the universe.
+Don’t peer through a telescope to understand the universe.

 Stepping outside is even more isolating,